parsampsh/adminx/doc/04_models.md

             }),
             'title' => (function($row){
                 // determine a title for item
-		// remember, this output will be showed as html! if you want to make this secure, use `htmlspecialchars()` return $row->email;
+		// remember, this output will be shown as html! if you want to make this secure, use `htmlspecialchars()` return $row->email;
             }),
         ]